NarkidimilliSaketh/cognifyz_internship_ML/README.md

 This repo contains the files I worked on during my Machine Learning internship at Cognifyz technologies.
-The internship was undertaken in Jan-Feb 2024.
+The internship was undertaken in Jun-july 2024.
 They provided me a large dataset of restaurants and my main role for me was to build a model to predict the ratings of restaurants and gather meaningful insights from the data.
 My regression model achieved an accuracy of 98% and further details are listed below.

 Task 1
 Objective: Build a machine learning model to predict the aggregate rating of a restaurant based on other features.